 While an increasing number of countries have excellent health care, most do not.
-Whether you are healthy or not, having access to an excellent health care system is crucial and could even be the difference between life and death should you fall ill.
-You also have to consider the price of private health insurance, your current policy will probably not cover you in your new country.
-For those on a very limited budget, this may be a deal breaker as a good insurance policy will cost you at least a few hundred US$ per month (usually the older you are, the more expensive it will be).
+Whether you are healthy or not, having access to an excellent health care system is crucial and could even mean the difference between life and death should you fall ill.
+You also have to consider the price of private health insurance as your current policy will probably not cover you in your new country.
+For those on a very limited budget, this may be a deal breaker as a good insurance policy will cost you at least a few hundred USD / EUR per month (usually the older you are, the more expensive it will be).

 Cost of living

-We have all heard of how cheap places like Thailand are, what a lot of people fail to understand though is that those countries are only cheap if you live like a local.
-If what you want to do is to eat western/East Asian food on a daily basis, go out to nice pubs/lounges every week, workout in a world-class gym and shop in brand name stores then places like Thailand will be just as expensive and maybe even more expensive than your home country.
+We have all heard of how cheap places like Thailand and the Philippines are but what a lot of people fail to understand is that those countries are only cheap if you live like a local.
+If what you want to do is eat western/East Asian food on a daily basis, go out to nice pubs/lounges every week, workout in a world-class gym and shop in brand name stores, those places will be just as expensive and maybe even more expensive than your home country.